drewburr-labs/keepoid/README.md

     sudo chmod +x /usr/local/bin/keepoid
     ```

+It's recommended to create an entry in crontab for keepoid to run regularly

 ## Development

 For local development and testing, it is recommended to use a Python virtual environment.